BYates1289/Flask-Movie-Review/README.md

                 </ol>
             <li id="returning-visitor">Returning Visitor Goals</li>
                 <ol type="a">
-                    <li>As a Returning Visitor, see if others have reviewed the same movie.</li>
+                    <li>As a Returning Visitor, I want to see if others have reviewed the same movie.</li>
                     <li>As a Returning Visitor, see which movies people are rating the highest.</li>
                 </ol>
         </ul>